 Introduction to the LIDORT Family of Products

-In the last thirty years, there has been increasing recognition of the need for radiative transfer models (RTMs) not only to produce simulated radiances but also to generate simultaneous fields of analytic radiance derivatives (Jacobians) with respect to atmospheric and surface variables.
+In the last thirty years, there has been increasing recognition of the need for radiative transfer models (RTMs) not only to produce simulated radiation fields but also to generate simultaneous fields of analytic derivatives (Jacobians) with respect to atmospheric and surface variables.
 Such models are extremely useful in classic inverse-problem retrievals involving some kind of iterative least-squares minimization (with and without regularization).
-An RTM with this dual ability to generate radiances and Jacobians is often said to have the linearization capacity.
-A number of "linearized" RTMs have emerged in the last 20 years, and this includes the LIDORT (LInearized Discrete Ordinate Radiative Transfer) family of RT codes developed by Robert Spurr, the Director of RT Solutions.
+An RTM with this dual ability is often said to possess the linearization capacity.
+A number of "linearized" RTMs have emerged in the last 20 years, and this includes the LIDORT (LInearized Discrete Ordinate Radiative Transfer) model first developed by Robert Spurr, the Director of RT Solutions, in 1999.

 © RT Solutions, Inc. (2006) :: website created by Christine Imrey